Resources for Women in Business: 5 Orgs That Have Your Back

 Email

-Women are starting businesses in greater numbers than ever before, and while it can be empowering to launch and run a company, it can also feel overwhelming.
+Women-owned businesses are increasing more than ever before, and while it can be empowering to launch and run a company, it can also feel overwhelming.
 When you own a business, you wear a lot of hats.
 Some will match your skill sets, while others won’t be a perfect fit.
 Luckily, you don’t have to go it alone as there are plenty of resources for women in business.

-In honor of International Women’s Day on March 8, 2020, we’re highlighting organizations that can help women-owned small businesses succeed.
+This International Women’s Day, we’re highlighting organizations that can help women-owned small businesses succeed.
 From financing to management skills, continuing education, networking, and more, these five organizations offer resources to address a variety of business needs.

 With chapters across the country, the American Business Women’s Association (ABWA) offers leadership, education, and networking resources for women in business.
 The organization was started in 1949 to break down barriers for women in business during a time when it was socially unacceptable for women to pursue a career.